alisazhou/examplejs/README.md

 - menupage next button vs link button. maybe let link button take in optional props for onclick to merge them?
 - consider pulling node urls out into contants.py. but it is not super easy to do because need to interpolate menu id etc. (and js doesn't have a good way to dynamically interpolate that)
     - after doing that, consider taking off trailing slashes for everything
+- for menu details page, will need to grey out unavailable dates on date picker
 - [ui] make datetime captured in OrderAttributes more readable on reservation page